Wulguru, Queensland: Geography

 The suburb is bounded to the west by the Lavarack Barracks to the west, University Road (Bruce Highway) to the north, the Cluden Racecourse to the north-west, and by the North Coast railway line to the east.
 Townsville Connection Road runs through from south-east to north-east, and then along the north-eastern boundary.

 The suburb is mostly flat (approx 10 m above sea level) but in the south-west of the locality rises quickly to 100 m.
 There is a water tank at the high point of the suburb which offers views across Townsville.
-It is accessible by a walking track, off Diamantina Road.
+It is accessible by a firebreak track from Tank Hill, Diamantina Street.

 History

 The name Wulguru comes from Wulgurukaba, the language/group name of the Aboriginal people of the Cleveland Bay area.

 The Wulguru railway station on the North Coast railway line has been abandoned.

 Wulguru State School opened on 30 January 1962.